Update and manage modules you created

 After you create and deploy a module, you may need to update or delete it.

-For information on pinning module deployments to versions, see Configuring version update management for a registry module.
+For information on pinning module deployments to versions, see Module versioning.

 Update an existing module